 What is Diffraction?

-The bending of light around corners such that it spreads out and illuminates regions, where a shadow is expected, is known as diffraction.
+Bending of light around corners such that it spreads out and illuminates regions is known as diffraction.

 Single Slit Diffraction

 We may see the bending phenomena of light, or diffraction, in the single-slit diffraction experiment, which causes light from a coherent source to interfere with itself and form a distinct pattern on the screen termed the diffraction pattern.
 When the sources are tiny enough to be comparable in size to the wavelength of light, diffraction occurs.
-This impact may be seen in the diagram below.
-The spreading out of big apertures is minor and almost imperceptible.
+This impact may be seen in the diagram below,

 The angular location of any point on the screen will be determined by measuring from the slit centre, which splits the slit by a ⁄ 2 lengths.
 To explain the pattern, we’ll look at the state of black fringes first.
 Let us also split the slit into equal-width zones a ⁄ 2.
 Let’s take a look at a pair of rays that come from a ⁄ 2 distances apart, as illustrated below.